vbillys/writing/IROSPaper.md

 ### Results

 Two similar test cases were carried out one with no occlusion, and the other one with other people walking around to emulate a cluttered environment.
 These cases are repeatedly tested with one primary target, and two primary targets, and the representative results can be depicted in Fig.\ref{fig_static_result_one_people} and Fig.\ref{fig_static_result_two_people} , respectively.
-As can be seen, the tracking was executed robustly even in the middle of cluttered objects.
+As can be seen, the tracking was executed robustly even in the middle of cluttered objects and some spurious leg measurements.
 It is observed that during occlusions, target can sometime deviate from the ground truth due to temporary uncertainties in the filter.
 Likewise, with two targets the walking patterns was opposite: one target person starts from one end of the path, the other start from the other end.
 Note that by design, the algorithm should initiate a new target (in people tracking), only when two legs are observed.
 After that, it will keep tracking the target even though only one leg is observed.
 By keeping the confidence level in each track, we can maintain which target to be preserved for the next filter cycle.
 If a target cannot be identified for certain period, the confidence will be drastically degraded overtime, and it will be removed.

 <!--
 \begin{figure}[!t]